jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

 Latin Risk Pulse is a project seeking to better understand Latin American political, security and economic risks.
-This repository takes the first step in that direction by training a machine learning model to determine whether or not Latin American headlines (in Spanish & Portuguese) represent a potential risk.
+This repository takes the first step in this direction by training a machine learning model to determine whether or not Latin American headlines (in Spanish & Portuguese) represent a potential risk.

 ## The data 🛢
 The data was collected by scraping the headlines of online news sources in Latin America.
 The texts were then put through a keyword matching process before being fed to Google Gemini for labelling.
 The risk labels include political stability risks, security and violence risks, and economic and regulatory risks.